bcmichael/RNMR-Docs/docs/command/full_command.md

 Qualifiers: /RD /WRT /FORCE

-Qualifier Defaults: /WRT for arv 1: /RD for others
+Qualifier Defaults: /WRT for arv 1; /RD for others

 Defaults: 1 TEMP

 Description:
 `OPNARV` opens an archive for access by RNMR.
-The archive number is specified by arv and must be an integer from 1 to 4.
-If no archive number is specified RNMR will prompt for it with a default of 1.
+If no [archive number](syntax#archives) is specified RNMR will prompt for it with a default of 1.
 The parameter name specifies the name of the archive file that is to be opened.
 If no name is specified RNMR will prompt for it with a default of temp.
-The /RD and /WRT qualifiers alter the access to the archive. /RD will cause the archive to be opened with read access. /WRT will cause the archive to be opened with read and write access.
+The /RD and /WRT qualifiers alter the [access](syntax#archive_access) to the archive. /RD will cause the archive to be opened with read access. /WRT will cause the archive to be opened with read and write access.
 If neither /RD or /WRT is specified then `OPNARV` will use /WRT for archive 1 and /RD for all other archive numbers.